qmk/qmk_firmware/docs/feature_rgb_matrix.md

 #### Indicators without RGB Matrix Effect

-If you would like to use RGB matrix indicators without RGB matrix effect, it is not possible to disable just the effects.
-Toggling RGB off will disable both functions.
-You can however enable the solid effect with colors off using this init function:
+If you want to just use RGB indicators without RGB matrix effect, it is not possible to disable the latter because toggling RGB off will disable everything.
+You can workaround it with solid effect and colors off using this init function:
 ```c
 void keyboard_post_init_user(void) {
     rgb_matrix_mode_noeeprom(RGB_MATRIX_SOLID_COLOR);